AnasNeumann/gns/README.md

 ]}
 ```

-## Typical translation into a graph structure
+## Typical translation of a FJS instance into a graph structure
 ```python
 # Instance = {'resources': [1, 2, 2], 'jobs': [[(0, 11), (2, 6), (2, 14), (0, 15), (1, 1), (2, 13)], [(0, 5), (1, 14), (2, 1), (0, 6)]], 'size': 10, 'nb_res': 5}
 Graph_overview: HeteroData(